puppetlabs/puppet-docs/source/puppet/5.5/types/user.md

 * `true` --- look for keys in the `.ssh/authorized_keys` file in the user's home directory.
 Purge any keys that aren't managed as `ssh_authorized_key` resources.
 * An array of file paths --- look for keys in all of the files listed.
   Purge any keys that aren't managed as `ssh_authorized_key` resources.
   If any of these paths starts with `~` or `%h`, that token will be replaced with the user's home directory.

-Valid values are `true`, `false`.
+Default: `false`

 ([↑ Back to user attributes](#user-attributes))